moysessj/restricted-hamming-huffman-trees/README.md

 # Intro
-This repository contains the programs used in the `Experimental Results` section of the research paper titled [Restricted Hamming-Huffman trees](https://www.rairo-ro.org/component/article?access=doi&doi=10.1051/ro/2022066) published in [RAIRO - Operations Research](https://www.rairo-ro.org/).
+This repository contains the source codes used in the `Experimental Results` section of the research paper [Restricted Hamming-Huffman trees](https://www.rairo-ro.org/component/article?access=doi&doi=10.1051/ro/2022066) published in [RAIRO - Operations Research](https://www.rairo-ro.org/).

-The relation among each program and experiment is as follows:
+The relation among each source code and experiment is as follows:

 1.`experiment_1.cpp`: evaluation of the costs used in section `5.1. uniform [3]-HHT optimality hypothesis`.